Skip to main content

 You can learn more in their Design School.

-TCU has 4 distinct Canva teams to which users are assigned depending upon their role and status.
+TCU has 5 distinct Canva teams to which users are assigned depending upon their role and status.
+Collaboration and design sharing can only take place with other Canva users within your assigned team.

 If you are an employee and want to collaborate with a student, student worker, or graduate assistant, make sure that you first create the design for them to use.
 Then share the design with the student.
 This way, you will retain control over the design after the student graduates.